 Video poker, a single-player game seen in all online casinos, is very similar in concept to slot machines.
-It’s been very popular for decades and is one of the most-played games both online and in land-based casinos.
-Video Poker was introduced around the mid-1970s.
-Since then, due to its simplicity, Video Poker has continued to win the votes of many players, especially considering that it liberates the player from the intimidating stress factors that usually abound in the casino gaming environment.
+It’s been trendy for decades and is one of the most-played games online and in land-based casinos.
+It was introduced around the mid-1970s.
+Since then, due to its simplicity, Video Poker has continued to win many players’ votes, especially considering that it liberates the player from the intimidating stress factors that usually abound in the casino gaming environment.

 How to play the game

-Quite simply, the game starts by placing a bet of one or more credits into the machine, then press the “Deal” button to draw cards.
+The game starts by placing a bet of one or more credits into the machine, then press the “Deal” button to draw cards.
 You then have the option of either holding on to or discarding one to all of the cards in exchange for new cards drawn from the same virtual deck.
-The hand is evaluated by the machine after the draw, and if the hand matches one of the winning hands in the posted pay schedule, a payout is then possible.
+The machine evaluates the hand after the draw, and if the hand matches one of the winning hands in the posted pay schedule, a payout is then possible.

-Some games have progressive jackpots for rare hands such as the royal flush.
-To keep the interest alive, different variants of video poker have been introduced.
-One is Deuce Wild in which twos are wild cards and can be used as any card.
-Another is Double Bonus that offers a bonus for hands holding four aces.
+Some games have progressive jackpots for rare hands, such as the royal flush.
+To keep the interest alive, different variants of the game have been introduced.
+One is Deuce Wild, in which twos are wild cards and can be used as any card.
+Another is the Double Bonus that offers a bonus for hands holding four aces.
 Such innovations increase the expected winnings and encourage people to play more.